elisabethstenholm/the-shit/README.md

 ### Custom alias

-You can choose your own alias by giving it as an argument to `the-shit alias` in your `~/.bashrc` like so:
+You can choose your own alias by giving it as an argument to `the-shit alias` in your shell config file like so:

 ```bash
 eval $(the-shit alias --alias-name fuck)
 ```

-This would invoke The Shit by typing `fuck` in the terminal.
+This would invoke instead The Shit by typing `fuck` in the terminal.
 The default is `shit`, if no alias name is provided.

 ### Custom API key environment variable

-You can set the name of the environment variable where your OpenAI API key is stored by giving it as an argument to `the-shit alias` in your `~/.bashrc` like so:
+You can set the name of the environment variable where your OpenAI API key is stored by giving it as an argument to `the-shit alias` in your shell config file like so:

 ```bash
 eval $(the-shit alias --var-name MY_API_KEY)